smnnlt/meta-pre-post/README.md

 ## Repository Structure

-`data/`: Contains the raw and processed data used in the analyses.
+`data/`: Contains the data used in the analyses.
 See the data README for more details.

 `notes/`: Contains the individual study recalculations as .R files and (where sharing is possible) the article PDFs.